Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 Physical Safety Parameters

 • Ceiling Height - Maintain minimum 15-20 feet clearance above the flame machine.
+Learn more about how far flame machines can shoot.

 • Distance from Audience - Keep a minimum 10-15 feet safety perimeter around the flame effect.